 While you can do that through code, your best bet is to find an onboarding tool that enables you to quickly and easily achieve the look you want, without any code involved at all.

-Each little tweak you make could end up improving your in-app marketing.
+Each little tweak you make could end up improving your communication and results.

 But you can only know for sure through A/B testing.

 That’ll make your job far easier when it comes to iterating and trying out new things.